pulumi/docs/content/docs/guides/continuous-delivery/gitlab-ci.md

 you are likely to hit an error that the `PULUMI_ACCESS_TOKEN` environment variable (introduced later in this document) cannot be accessed.
 You can fix this by specifying a wildcard regex to allow specific branches to be able to access the secret environment variables.
-Please refer to the GitLab documentation link above to learn how to do that.
+Refer to the [GitLab documentation](https://gitlab.com/help/user/project/protected_branches.md) to learn how to do that.

 ## Merge Request Builds